glebkhamin/Magpie_DocChunkerClassifier/README.md

 ### Document Chunking

 #### Prepare Your Documents:
-- Organise your documents in the appropriate directories.
-For example, PDFs should be placed in a `pdf_docs` directory, and Excel files in an `excel_docs` directory.
+- Organise your documents in the appropriate directories - all documents must be placed in the `First batch of materials from Discy` directory.

 #### Run the Chunking Script:
 - Execute the `doc_decoder_oo.py` script to start the chunking process.
 You can do this by navigating to the directory containing the script and running: